SalomonBrys/Git-Exercices/README.md

 In each folder, simply run ./create.sh and follow the guide ;)

+*The create script in each folder will completely reset the exercice.*
+If you want to re-read the instructions of the exercice, just cat the file readme.txt.

 -----

 If you enjoyed those exercices, I strongly encourage you to look further